magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37984-visual-match-product-by-rule-functionality-not-filtering-products-correctly.md

 ---
-title: "MDVA-37984: Visual Merchandiser not working correctly when staging updates are applied to products"
+title: "MDVA-37984: Visual Merchandiser not working correctly when staging updates are applied"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.9,Visual Merchandiser,product rule,functionality,filter, products,staging,updates,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
 ---

-The MDVA-37984 patch solves the issue where the Visual Merchandiser's “Match product by rule” functionality does not filter products correctly when staging updates are applied to the products.
+The MDVA-37984 patch solves the issue where the Visual Merchandiser's “Match product by rule” functionality does not filter products correctly when staging updates are applied.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-37984.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions